-\ Violations of the Dress Code should be corrected at once.
-This may result in the student being dismissed from the clinical area to correct the situation. \
+- Violations of the Dress Code shall be corrected immediately.
+Failure to correct may result in the student being dismissed from the clinical area to correct. - Nursing students must abide by all clinical facility dress code requirements when in the facility in the capacity of a nursing student.